CurtisNewbie/Learning-Notes/JavaEE/JavaEEFoundations/Beginner/JavaWebFoundamentals/JavaWeb.md

 <h3>To Implement a Servlet</h3>

-To implement a servlet for http protocol, we extends from the HttpServlet and overides its methods for the servlet lifecyle and the helper methods (e.g., doGet() and doPost()).
+To implement a servlet for http protocol, we extends from the HttpServlet and overides thoses methods (that are for the servlet lifecyle) and its helper methods (e.g., doGet() and doPost()).
 However, without <b>Servlet Mapping</b>, we cannot access to this servlet.
 We need to add an annotation <b><i>"@WebServlet("/home")"</i></b>, so that we can access this servlet through the url "https://server/home".

     @WebServlet("/home")
     public class FirstServlet extends HttpServlet{